Lyonel Feininger: Life and work

 He designed the cover for the Bauhaus 1919 manifesto: an expressionist woodcut 'cathedral'.
 He taught at the Bauhaus for several years.
-Among the students who attended his workshops were Ludwig Hirschfeld Mack (German/Australian (1893–1965), Hans Friedrich Grohs (German 1892 - 1981), and Margarete Koehler-Bittkow (German/American, 1898–1964).
+Among the students who attended his workshops were Ludwig Hirschfeld Mack (German/Australian (1893–1965), Hans Friedrich Grohs (German 1892 – 1981), and Margarete Koehler-Bittkow (German/American, 1898–1964).

 When the Nazi Party came to power in 1933, the situation became unbearable for Feininger and his wife.
 The Nazi Party declared his work to be "degenerate".
 They moved to America after his work was exhibited in the 'degenerate art' (Entartete Kunst) in 1936, but before the 1937 exhibition in Munich.
 He taught at Mills College before returning to New York.
 He was elected to the American Academy of Arts and Letters in 1955.

-In addition to drawing, Feininger created art with painted toy figures being photographed in front of drawn backgrounds.
+In addition to drawing, painting, woodcutting, and printmaking, Feininger created art with painted toy figures being photographed in front of drawn backgrounds.

-Feininger produced a large body of photographic works between 1928 - he was then already 58 years old - and the mid-1950s.
+Feininger produced a large body of photographic works between 1928 – he was then already 58 years old – and the mid-1950s.
 He then lived and taught in Dessau, where his neighbor was the famous experimental photographer László Moholy-Nagy, who encouraged him.
 He kept his photographic work within his circle of friends, and it was not shared with the public in his lifetime.
 He gave some prints away to his colleagues Walter Gropius and Alfred H. Barr Jr.

 Feininger also had intermittent activity as a pianist and composer, with several piano compositions and fugues for organ extant.
 In tandem with the Whitney retrospective, the American Symphony Orchestra under Leon Botstein, at Carnegie Hall on 21 October 2011, performed three orchestral fugues written by Feininger.
 Barbara Haskell, curator of the Whitney exhibit, wrote that for his entire life, Feininger credited Bach with having been his "master in painting."

-After his death on January 13, 1956, he was interred at Mount Hope Cemetery in Hastings-on-Hudson, New York.
 His sons, Andreas Feininger and T. Lux Feininger, both became noted artists, the former as a photographer and the latter as a photographer and painter.
-T. Lux Feininger died July 7, 2011 at the age of 101.
+T. Lux Feininger died July 7, 2011, at the age of 101.